 Let me be clear here: I don’t have a fear of success or making money.
 I think it’s more that my idea of success doesn’t coincide with what most people are after.
 Success, for me, is making an album I’m happy with and that reflects wherever my head was at when I recorded it, and then making it available to whoever wants to hear it, free of charge.
 That’s it.
 I don’t want or need to be on MuchMusic, or to be name-dropped by some sexy celebrity so I can use that hype to build steam and then use that steam to build even more hype.
 All of that is meaningless bullshit to me.
 I want to make music on my own terms, and that’s what I’m lucky enough to be able to do.
 Therefore, I consider myself to be a success, and no further validation is needed.
 If anyone else happens to like the music, that’s appreciated, and I’m always interested in hearing what other people have to say.
 But it’s not why I do this.

-I’m well aware that the visibility I have and the attention I’m getting right now may fade at some point in the not so distant future when people get sick of me putting out a new album just about every season.
+I’m aware the visibility I have and the attention I’m getting right now may fade at some point in the not so distant future when people get sick of me putting out a new album every few months.
 You can’t hold everyone’s interest forever.
 That doesn’t hold any sway over what I do at all.
 I was doing this for years and years before anyone cared or paid any attention to me, and I’ll keep on doing it as long as there’s music in my head, regardless of who is or isn’t listening.